frodi-karlsson/mini-md/examples/advanced/md/index.md

 ## What's different?

 This example uses a custom CSS file to style the HTML output.
 The CSS file is linked in the HTML output using a `<link>` tag in the `head` fragment.

+It also uses a body fragment to include attributes in the document's body tag.

 ## How does it work?